WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ESign: An app manager which uses leaked enterprise business certificates to get apps running in your device in the first place

+## If you are new
+Please read the [wiki](#wiki) and learn about simple terms in the world of sideloading

 ## Before we start
-- Make sure you have not been using services such as Scarlet before as the certificates used by me will be revoked!.
+- Make sure you have not been using services such as Scarlet before as the certificates used by me will be revoked!
-- This method will work as long as you do all of the steps required and never disable the DNS which is the main thing.
+- This method will work as long as you do all of the steps required and never disable the DNS which is crucial.
 - If you are blacklisted from Apple for already using services such as Scarlet you will need to follow this [guide](#revoked-or-blacklisted)
 - Make sure your device is compatible as seen [here](#compatibility)